anarub/Getting-and-Cleaning-Data-Course-Project/README.md

 ##Q2
 A vector is created with all headings that include mean() and std().
 Looking at this vector "meanFreq" values were included; these do not seem appropriate and so are also removed.
 The vector is then reordered (to keep discriptors togeather).
-Using this vector a summary table is created.
+Using this vector a summary dataframe is created.

 More environmental tidy up; a decission was made to keep the data.complete dataframe for the purposes of cross checking but this could be removed here too.